mathminx/E-Commerce-Back-End/README.md

 # E-Commerce-Back-End

 This application functions as the back end of an e-commerce site.
 It is a command line application comprised of an Express.js API that uses Sequelize to interact with a MySQL database.
+It uses the dotenv package to store sensitive data using environment variables (MySQL username, password, and database name).

 ## Table of Contents